sudhanshuraheja/golem/README.md

 - [ ] Native recipe to setup consul
 - [ ] Native recipe to setup postgres with nomad
 - [ ] Native recipe to setup redis with nomad
+- [ ] Download system recipes from the server

 ## Templates
 - [x] Support go-template for artifacts